tessprime/tessprime.github.io/content/posts/eclairs.md

 be done if we knew the high bits of the values of $a$ and $b$ but we don't.

 However, we don't have to just restrict ourselves to *two* points, we can get as many as we want.
-Then we can say "Hey, let's rethink this, expanding the original cubed value of $y^2$ we get
+So let's rethink this.
+Expanding the original cubed value of $y^2$ we get

 $$